-Before the U.S. and Cuban governments reached the aviation agreement this week, some anxious airlines had already indicated they plan to apply to fly the routes.
+Before the U.S. and Cuban governments reached the aviation agreement in February, some anxious airlines had already indicated they plan to apply to fly the routes.
 American Airlines, which flew approximately 1,200 chartered flights to Cuba in 2015, said in a statement it “looks forward to submitting a Cuba service proposal to the Department of Transportation in the coming weeks,” and plans to make its Miami hub the primary gateway, with 10 flights a week to start.
 With the huge Cuban population in Miami, it’s easy to see why American is eager to offer flights.
 Alaska, Delta, Dynamic, Eastern, Frontier, JetBlue, Silver, Southwest, Spirit, Sun Country, and United also released similar statements and proposed routes.

 The agreement calls for 110 flights to be allocated to U.S. carriers, but only 20 will be to Havana, Cuba’s capital.
 The rest will be divvied among nine other airports.

 Currently, American, Delta, and JetBlue are among a handful of U.S. carriers that offer chartered flights to Havana, and they must be booked through a charter provider.
 You can book a flight independently through CheapAir.com, which is currently the only online travel website to sell charter flights to Cuba.
 The airlines themselves do not offer the option of booking through their websites, and all travel must fall under one of 12 categories (see below).